Ruthin: Ruthin Gaol

-The first House of Correction, or Bridewell, was built at the bottom of Clwyd Street, next to the river, in 1654, to replace the Old Court House, where able-bodied idlers and the unemployed were sent to work.
+The first house of correction, or bridewell, was built at the bottom of Clwyd Street, next to the river, in 1654, to replace the Old Court House, where able-bodied idlers and the unemployed were sent to work.
 Following John Howard's investigations into prison conditions the Denbighshire justices resolved to build a new model prison in Ruthin on the site of the old Bridewell.
 Work began in January 1775.
 In 1802 the prison had four cells for prisoners and nine rooms for debtors.
 By 1837 it could hold 37 inmates.
-The Prisons Act of 1865 set new standards for the design of prisons – as the Ruthin County Gaol did not meet the standards, plans were drawn up for a new four-storey wing.
+The Prison Act 1865 (28 & 29 Vict. c.
+126) set new standards for the design of prisons – as the Ruthin County Gaol did not meet the standards, plans were drawn up for a new four-storey wing.
 The new prison for up to 100 prisoners was built in the style of London's Pentonville Prison at a cost of £12,000.
 On 1 April 1878 the Ruthin County Gaol became HM Prison Ruthin, covering the counties of Denbighshire, Flintshire, and Merionethshire.

 As far as is known, only one person was ever executed in the prison: William Hughes of Denbigh, aged 42, who was hanged on 17 February 1903 for the murder of his wife, his plea of insanity having failed.
 Another prison personality was John Jones, known as Coch Bach y Bala – who was a kleptomaniac and poacher who had spent more than half his 60 years in all the prisons of north Wales and many in England; he twice escaped from Ruthin Gaol, first on 30 November 1879 when he walked out of prison with three others while the staff were having supper – a £5 reward was offered for his capture, which happened on the following 3 January.
 On 30 September 1913 he tunnelled out of his cell and using a rope made out of his bedding he climbed over the roof of the chapel and kitchen and got over the wall; after seven days living rough on the Nantclwyd Estate several miles away, Jones was shot in the leg by one of his pursuers, 19-year-old Reginald Jones-Bateman.
 Jones died of shock and blood loss, while Jones-Bateman was charged with manslaughter, though the charges were subsequently dropped.

-Ruthin Gaol ceased to be a prison in 1916, when the prisoners and guards were transferred to Shrewsbury.
-The County Council bought the buildings in 1926 and used them for offices, the county archives and the town library.
+Ruthin Gaol ceased to be a prison in 1916, when the prisoners and guards were transferred to Shrewsbury Prison.
+The county council bought the buildings in 1926 and used them for offices, the county archives and the town library.
 During the Second World War they were used as a munitions factory.
-They were then returned to the County Council and became the headquarters of the Denbighshire Library Service.
-In 2004 the Gaol was renovated and reopened as a museum.
+They were then returned to the county council and became the headquarters of the Denbighshire Library Service.
+In 2004 the gaol was renovated and reopened as a museum.

 Most Haunted: Midsummer Murders filmed the series' fifth episode in Ruthin, where the team investigated a Victorian Era murder.
 Locations included the Old Gaol and the town library.